 Frequently Asked Questions

-Of course you can!
+Of course, you can!
 But make sure that you are targeting the group of muscles you want to target.
-If legs are your primary concern, you can always just use a treadmill or an elliptical.
-But if you want a full body exercise, better go for the rowing machine or for the air bike!
+If legs are your primary concern, you can always use a treadmill or an elliptical.
+But if you want a full body exercise, better go for the rowing machine or the air bike!

 Yes, they do.
 But not in the way powerlifting or general lifting do.
 They will work on only one of your muscle groups, or your whole body, depending on the type of the machine you have chosen.
 But the focus here is cardio, not muscle building, so it’s better to head back to that dumbbell if you want some serious muscle growth!